Increase in the number of immigrants becoming citizens

 Immigration and Customs Enforcement is looking to open new detention facilities to incarcerate immigrants.
 Over the past three months, arrests at the border have increased significantly.
 Because this administration refuses to utilize the many available, cheaper and more humane options to incarceration, capacity at detention facilities is strained.
 So, by the logic of the corporate/government daisy chain, more detention beds are needed.

-ICE is considering using existing facilities or constructing new facilities in the Los Angeles, San Diego and San Francisco areas to house between 5,100 to 5,600 detainees, according to posted on the Federal Business Opportunities website.
+ICE is considering using existing facilities or constructing new facilities in the Los Angeles, San Diego and San Francisco areas to house between 5,100 to 5,600 detainees, according to official documents posted on the Federal Business Opportunities website.
 The facilities would be used to house “criminal aliens and other immigrant violators,” the documents say.

-Full story from Time, .
+Full story from Time, here.

 Rolling Stone’s takedown of Trump’s immigration strategies